I don't usually follow a recipe when making a Potato Gratin. Use the following as a guideline and adjust everything to your own taste.

 Rub cut garlic clove over the surface of a gratin or casserole dish.
 Butter.

 Slice potatoes and place in pot and add enough cream/milk to almost cover.
 Add the garlic clove, thyme, salt and pepper.
 Bring to a boil and simmer for a few minutes, stirring often so the potatoes do not stick.
-When the potatoes have released some of their starch and thickend the liquid, remove the garlic clove, add 1 to 2 tablespoons butter and some grated parmesan cheese.
-Pour into prepared casserole dish, dot with butter and sprinkle with some more parmesan cheese.
+When the potatoes have released some of their starch and thickend the liquid, remove the garlic clove, add 1 to 2 tablespoons butter (if using) and some grated parmesan cheese.
+Pour into prepared casserole dish. .
 TIP: If you like a more garlicky flavour, just grated a garlic clove on a microplane and add to the cream mixture.